Relaxation times for Hamiltonian systems: Conclusions

 In particular, the work \cite{lanford} of Lanford seems to suggest a good starting point.
-There it is pointed out that the only observables of interest in describing a macroscopic system are the ones he calls finite range observables\footnote{As a matter of fact, he explains that this definition is chosen to make things simpler and is too restrictive.
-He gives also a reference to Ruelle's book \cite{ruelle} in which it is shown how to deal with a broader class of observables, which represents the class of real interest.}, namely, observables which are sums of terms depending only on the position of a finite number of particles.
+There it is pointed out that the only observables of interest in describing a macroscopic system are the ones he calls finite range observables,\footnote{As a matter of fact, he explains that this definition is chosen to make things simpler and is too restrictive.
+He gives also a reference to Ruelle's book \cite{ruelle} in which it is shown how to deal with a broader class of observables, which represents the class of real interest.} namely, observables which are sums of terms depending only on the position of a finite number of particles.
 The difference of the two norms in question can then be evaluated for each term and this should lead to an estimate which doesn't increase too much with $N$.
-We think that, if one limits oneself to considering a smaller class of functions, there is good chance that the problem of the number of degrees of freedom is overcome, and that some results are obtained also for the case of perturbations of finite size.
-These interesting investigations are left for possible future works.
+We think that, if one limits oneself to considering a smaller class of functions, there is a good chance that the problem of the number of degrees of freedom is overcome, and that some results are obtained also for the case of perturbations of finite size.
+These interesting investigations are left for possible future works. \\ { \textbf{Acknowledgements.}} We thank very much Professor C.~Cercignani and L.~Galgani for useful comments and discussions.